-Generally a good rule of thumb to follow is to always keep furniture in one piece if first, it will fit through hallways and doorways, second, if it's not too heavy to lift and move, and third if by keeping it in one piece it won't get damaged during the move.
-For instance, we always remove table legs before moving a dining room table as the legs are fragile and we worry that they may break during the move.
+Generally, a good rule of thumb to follow is to always keep furniture in one piece if first, it will fit through hallways and doorways, second, if it's not too heavy to lift and move, and third if by keeping it in one piece it won't get damaged during the move.
+For instance, remove table legs before moving a dining room table as the legs are fragile and you might worry that they may break during the move.

 Once you know the furniture that needs to be taken apart to move it, the next step is to get the right tools and equipment.

 Get the Right Tools and Equipment

 Select tools you will need to disassemble any legs, tabletops, doors, or frames.
 Have plastic sandwich bags (or larger) on hand, along with a permanent marker.
 For tabletops and table legs or any pieces that are valuable or fragile, make sure you have furniture blankets and packing tape that can be used to wrap and protect these items.

-If you're moving, we also recommend renting a dolly along with straps that will help protect your back and ensure you can move the heavier pieces.
+If you're moving, you might want to rent a dolly along with straps that will help protect your back and ensure you can move the heavier pieces.